teja-akella/local-test-scripts/README.md

 ## Required to run locally:

 `credentials.yaml`: Fill out the required fields in credentials-template.yaml, and rename.
+Please ensure it is placed in the correct directory.